hsavit1/hsavit1.github.io/Index.md

 - I investigate using iOS + Meteor for a Fast, Real Time DDM

 #Design Posts
-- Why deisgning for the OS has taken a backseat
+- Why deisgning for the operating system has taken a backseat

 #My Favorite Apps
 - What makes Evernote one of the great ones?